What We Know About The Attack On Saudi Oil Facilities

 Saudi Arabia has shown wreckage of drones and missiles that look Iranian

-Even before the Saudi announcement, unverified photos popped up on Twitter which showed the wreckage of a missile in the desert with striking similarities to Iranian technology.
+Even before the Saudi announcement, unverified photos popped up on Twitter that showed the wreckage of a missile in the desert with striking similarities to Iranian technology.

-At a press conference Wednesday, Col. Turki al-Maliki, spokesman for the Saudi-led coalition fighting Houthi rebels in Yemen, displayed the remains of several missiles and drones that he said were recovered from the attacked facilities and the areas surrounding them.
+At a news conference Wednesday, Col. Turki al-Maliki, spokesman for the Saudi-led coalition fighting Houthi rebels in Yemen, displayed the remains of several missiles and drones that he said were recovered from the attacked facilities and the areas surrounding them.

-At least one of the delta-wing drones looks like it could be a type that previously appeared at a military exhibition in Iran, according to images displayed by al-Maliki and verified by outside experts.
+At least one of the delta-wing drones looks like a type that previously appeared at a military exhibition in Iran, according to images displayed by Maliki and verified by outside experts.

-The missiles al-Maliki described as being similar to Iran's Ya-Ali cruise missile, a kind of land-attack missile, is capable of traveling hundreds of miles with a small warhead.
+The missiles Maliki described as being similar to Iran's Ya-Ali cruise missile, a kind of land-attack missile, are capable of traveling hundreds of miles with a small warhead.
 Hinz believes the missiles more closely resemble another Iranian design, a variant of which is known as the Quds-1.

 Regardless of the exact type, the missile is clearly Iranian, says Hinz.
 "I would say there's little doubt that the cruise missiles we've seen originated in Iran."